MdSufiyan005/flet-livekit/README.md

 This project consists of two main components:

-1. **agent.py**: A LiveKit-based voice assistant agent that connects to a LiveKit server, processes voice input (Speech-to-Text via Deepgram), generates responses using an LLM, and returns audio output using ElevenLabs TTS.
+1. **agent.py**: A LiveKit-based voice assistant agent that connects to a LiveKit server, Deepgram/groq processes voice input , generates responses using a groq LLM, and returns audio output using Deepgram/groq TTS.
 2. **app.py**: A Flet-based desktop/web UI that:

    * Launches `agent.py` as a background process (with a "dev" argument).